You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 If you transfer to BTEA, you will:

-• Receive a payment equivalent to the maximum standard rate of your current payment
+• Receive a payment equivalent to your current payment

 • Not be eligible for maintenance under the student grant scheme